jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 There was no technical reason why my customers couldn't be sent their money instantly.
 But like I said above, why would powerful managers and executives give regular people a fair deal if they don't have to.

 To get a better deal, ordinary people must stop believing Right or Left is our saviour.
 Neither Big Government or Big Business has any reason to make you more self-sufficient.
-The fact is, to live a happier, more stable life, the middle-class needs to control our own "two-way" radios, our own levers of power.
+The fact is, to live a happier, more stable life, the middle-class needs to control our own "two-way" radios; our own levers of power.

 We need to do things like install solar panels on our roofs, keep stores of food in our cellars, and insist on a robust local supply chain.
 Even better would be wide-spread recognition of online education, having seamless communication with medical professionals, and the ability to still make a living during a disaster.